 Grief is the feeling people experience after they’ve suffered a loss.
-Everyone experiences grief and loss differently.
-Healing and moving on are different for each person.
+Everyone experiences grief and loss differently, and the process of healing and moving on will be different for each person.

-Grief refers to the feelings that people experience when they have suffered a major loss.
+Grief refers to the feelings that people experience when they have suffered a major loss such as a death.
 It’s how people respond to loss emotionally, physically, mentally and spiritually.
-The loss can be a death or a big change that separates you from a person or thing.
 You may not feel bad all of the time and you don’t have to force any feelings that don’t come naturally to you.
 Be patient with yourself and remember that you will get through this.